htbrandao/fastemplate/README.md

 The *main* dependencies are:

 - `FastAPI`: Build the actual API endpoints
-- `Sphinx`: Create our poject documentation
+- `Sphinx`: Create our project documentation
 - `Uvicorn` or `GUnicorn`: Launches our API
 - `Pytest`: Run our tests